 Do you give trail rides?

-We can provide guided trail rides to riders with their own horses.
+Only if you have your own horses.
 We do not give trail rides on our lesson horses.
 We have access to a public gravel trail which is a 4 mile round trip and takes about an hour and a half if you walk the whole way.
 We’re also a part of the Orlean Community Trail System if you’re interested in finding other horse trails in the area we encourage you to join the group, membership is free.
-If you’re looking for a place that can provide horses for guided trail rides you can find them at Kelly’s Ford Equestrian Center in Remington, VA or the Marriott Ranch in Hume, VA.
+If you’re looking for a place that can provide horses for guided trail rides you can find a list of them in our Resources section.

 How do I sign up for a lesson or visit?